Lele1409/french-tarot/README.md

           partner are split 2/3 for the taker and 1/3 for his partner assuming he has one, otherwise the taker gets 3/3 of the points

-#### Create the cards:
-- represented in form of a list of 78 integers, each integer ranging from 1 to 78 is a CardId
-- allows to display the actual CardName to the user via a translation layer where each CardId is associated to a CardName containing a description of its suit and its name

 ### Playing

 #### Dealing cards: